klis87/redux-requests/packages/redux-saga-requests/README.md

 ```

 Last, but not least, if for some reason you don't want your request action to be handled by `watchRequests`,
-you can use `meta.runByWatcher`: like:
+you can use `meta.runByWatcher`, like:
 ```js
 const fetchBooks = () => ({
   type: FETCH_BOOKS,